vigetlabs/ars-arsenal/README.md

 [![CircleCI](https://circleci.com/gh/vigetlabs/ars-arsenal.svg?style=svg)](https://circleci.com/gh/vigetlabs/ars-arsenal)

 A gallery picker.
-We use ArsArsenal as the primary means to select photos and other resources for our content management projects.
+ArsArsenal makes it easy to quickly select photos and other resources for content management purposes.
+Additionally, it supports features such as:

+- Table/Gallery view
+- Pagination
+- Sorting
+- Search

 **Heads up!** we recently made some breaking changes to configuration in version 3.0.0.
 See the [CHANGELOG](CHANGELOG.md) for more information.